partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 **Client libraries in other languages:** While our focus is on Python, other programming languages provide similar conveniences.
 In R, for example, packages like **`httr`** (for making HTTP requests) and **`jsonlite`** (for parsing JSON) are commonly used to work with web APIs.
 Many APIs also have R packages or wrappers that function like client libraries, letting you call the API in one or two lines of R code.
 The core idea is the same: a client library abstracts the RESTful requests into native language functions.
 Regardless of language, using a client library means you can integrate an API into your data analysis or application with less hassle, letting you focus on interpreting results rather than the mechanics of HTTP.

-In summary, API client libraries are your friend when working with web services.
-They provide a **convenient, high-level interface** for API interactions, handling the gritty details of HTTP communication, error handling, and data formatting behind the scenes.
-This allows you to use APIs more intuitively and efficiently as you analyze data or build applications, without reinventing the wheel for every API request.

 ## Scaling Up with APIs: From 20 to 10,000 and Beyond

 The introduction of APIs into your workflow transforms what you can accomplish: